 Vice President of the United States under Thomas Jefferson, Aaron Burr lives in infamy as the man who shot and killed political rival Alexander Hamilton in an 1804 pistol duel, after which Burr spent a week hiding in a tavern in New Hope.
 A bed and breakfast inn now occupies the site.

 One of the fathers of the American Crafts movement, George Nakashima was an innovator in furniture design, creating his signature table design of large wood slabs with unfinished edges.
 The James A. Michener Art Museum has a room dedicated to Nakashima’s vision.
+You can also sign up for a Guided Tour of the Month at the Nakashima Complex to tour the architectural grounds in New Hope!

 Founder of the Moravian Pottery & Tile Works, the Doylestown native became a leader of the American Arts and Crafts movement.
 Moravian tiles can be found at world landmarks including Grauman’s Chinese Theater in Hollywood and the casino in Monte Carlo.
 Mercer left a lasting legacy by establishing the Mercer and Fonthill Museums in Doylestown after his death.